ablab/spades/README.md

 `-tmpdir <dir_name>  `
     scratch directory to use

-While `spades-mapper` is a solution for those who works on hybridSPAdes assembly and wants to get intermediate results, [SPAligner](#sec4.5.2) is an end-product application for sequence-to-graph alignment with tunable parameters and output types.
+While `spades-mapper` is a solution for those who works on hybridSPAdes assembly and wants to get exactly its intermediate results, [SPAligner](#sec4.5.2) is an end-product application for sequence-to-graph alignment with tunable parameters and output types.

 <a name="sec4.5.2"></a>